jakezien/carly/_posts/2014-04-10-yale-musical-theater.markdown

 title:  "Yale Musical Theater Institute"
 ---

-Carly is joining the cast of the new musical *Clouds are Pillows for the Moon* as part of the [Yale Musical Theater Institute 2014!](http://drama.yale.edu/YIMT/institute-home)
+I am joining the cast of the new musical *Clouds are Pillows for the Moon* as part of the [Yale Musical Theater Institute 2014!](http://drama.yale.edu/YIMT/institute-home)

 <div class="show">
   <h3>Clouds are Pillows for the Moon</h3>